mreider/mreider.github.io/content/post/german-with-rammstein/_index.md

 2. Now that you've watched the whole concert, and you're feeling it for Rammstein, let's go deeper.
 Read their history, both on [their official site](https://www.rammsteinworld.com/en/rammstein/history), and on [Wikipedia](https://en.wikipedia.org/wiki/Rammstein).
 Search around for interviews.
 I liked [this one](https://www.youtube.com/watch?v=TpMqLqEMdtI) with Richard Kruspe, their lead guitarist.

-3. Now it's time to learn each song in the set.
-One, by one, by one, over two or three months.
-I broke each of these songs into their own pages below with official videos embedded.
-I also linked to the official lyrics on their website.
+3. Now it's time to learn each song in the set - one by one over the next few weeks.
+I link to each song at the bottom with official videos and lyrics.

 Here's how you'll do this: